mblanco77/privatelink/endpointblob/README.md

-# Private Link Endpoint to a blob storage
+# Private Endpoint to a blob storage

-This scenario is intended to demonstrate private link endpoint in an [spoke an hub architecture](ttps://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) allowing the consumption of a blob storage through a private link endpoint, enabling the use case where the information must not be accessible from internet and exposed privately to certain clients, also demonstrates the consumption of the blob in a private manner from an on-prem VNet connected via vpn.
+This scenario is intended to demonstrate private endpoint in an [spoke an hub architecture](ttps://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) allowing the consumption of a blob storage through a private endpoint, enabling the use case where the information must not be accessible from internet and exposed privately to certain clients, also demonstrates the consumption of the blob in a private manner from an on-prem VNet connected via vpn.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmblanco77%2Fprivatelink%2Fmaster%2Fendpointblob%2Fazuredeploy.json)